anonymous84654/RAVE_anonymous/index.md

 ## Artistic uses

+**WARNING - POTENTIAL BREACH OF ANONYMITY**

-Since its release, RAVE has been used by several artists all around the world to create original pieces, and we report some of their creations.
+Since its release, RAVE has been used by several artists all around the world to create original pieces, and [we report some of their creations](community.md).